 There are different ways to address a crossbite.
 Expanders may help correct the problem, and braces can be used to help some people.
 In certain cases, surgery may be required to correct issue and create proper alignment.

-If you are concerned about this problem in yourself or your child and would like more information about anterior crossbite treatment in [city], [state], our [dr_type], Dr. [doctor_name], would be happy to see you for an appointment.
+If you are concerned about this problem in yourself or your child and would like more information about anterior crossbite treatment in Phoenix, Arizona, our orthodontist, Dr. Rusty Jones, would be happy to see you for an appointment.
 Contact our offices in West Valley or South Phoenix today to schedule a visit.